 By Public Transport

 Planning a day trip by public transport will be a little difficult.
 You will not be able to start early because you may not find a bus or shared cab before 8 am.
-By buses and shared cabs, you will reach Gulmarg sometime by 11 am or noon.
+By buses and shared cabs, you will reach Gulmarg sometime between 11 am and noon.

 You can walk around the golf course, see Maharani temple, and St. Mary’s church, and start on your way back by 3 pm.
 You will not be able to include a Gondola ride unless you were traveling in the offseason and there was no tourist rush at all.